-- Earn a two-year degree. - Take up to two full academic years of lower division instruction which can be transferred to a four-year college or university. - Take courses that lead to occupational, social, and personal competence. - Enroll in classes, workshops, and seminars which offer avocational as well as occupational benefits.
+- Earn a one-year certificate or two-year degree in a variety of fields leading directly to good careers or further education. - Complete two years of lower division instruction that can be transferred to a four-year college or university. - Enroll in classes, workshops and seminars which offer personal as well as occupational benefits.